-Manny Pacquiao is scheduled to fight on Saturday, April 12, 2014 at the MGM Grand in Las Vegas, Nevada.
-His opponent has yet to be named.
-Timothy Bradley and Juan Manuel Marquez are the most likely candidates.
-Pacquiao previously lost to both Bradley and Marquez.
-He lost to Bradley by unpopular and controversial 12-round split decision in June 2012 and to Marquez in their fourth fight in December 2012 by 6th round knockout.
-In Pacquiao's most recent fight with Brandon Rios in November 2013 he looked good, in vintage form reminiscent of when he fought and defeated Oscar De La Hoya by 8th round technical knockout in December 2009.
+Manny Pacquiao is scheduled to fight Timothy Bradley (31-0-0, 12 KOs) in a WBO welterweight title fight on Saturday, April 12, 2014 at the MGM Grand in Las Vegas, Nevada.
+Pacquiao previously lost to Bradley by an unpopular and controversial 12-round split decision on June 9, 2012.
+In Pacquiao's most recent fight with Brandon Rios on November 24, 2013 in Macau he looked good, in vintage form reminiscent of when he fought and defeated Oscar De La Hoya by 8th round technical knockout in December 2009.

 Manny Pacquiao shook up the boxing world when he defeated Marco Antonio Barrera (57-4-0, 40 KOs) by TKO at 2:56 of round eleven on Saturday, November 15, 2003 at the Alamodome in San Antonio after Barrera's corner throws in the towel.
 Both fighters visited the canvas during the bout.
 Pacquiao in round one and Barrera in rounds three and eleven.
 Pacquiao's speed and power overwhelmed Barrera breaking him down early and not allowing him to gain any momentum in the fight.
 It was a profound victory for Pacquiao.
 His commanding and impressive performance earned him several awards.